Table of Contents

 - Try popsicles to soothe your throat.

-- If the testicles are swollen, support the scrotum with an athletic supporter.
-Ice packs may help reduce pain.
-Long-term problems, such as sterility (not being able to have children), are very rare.
+- For swollen testicles, support the scrotum with an athletic supporter.
+Ice packs may reduce pain.
+Sterility (not being able to have children) is a very rare complication.

-- Try to avoid public places and close contact for at least 5 days after symptoms appear.
-This is the period of time during which you are the most contagious.
+- Avoid public places and close contact for at least five days after symptoms appear.
+This is when you are the most contagious.

-Usually, people who have the mumps once become immune to it for life and can't get it again.
+People who have the mumps once become immune to it for life.
+This means you can’t get it again.

 - Am I at risk for any complications?

 - Is the mumps vaccine safe for the elderly or people who have weakened immune systems?